How to grease and flour a pan?

 Before we start, let’s briefly talk about why you would want to grease and flour your pan.

 Greasing and flouring your pan is a way to create two layers of non-stick protection.
 Not only will it increase the chances of a clean release, but it could also help with clean-up.
 If you want a pretty cake and an easy-to-clean pan after, you’d probably want to grease and flour your pan.
-(If the recipe calls you to do so, that is!
-We’ll talk a little more about this matter later.)
+(Only if the recipe instructs you to.
+We’ll discuss this in more detail later.)

 Greasing is the first part of this two-step process.
 However, before you start greasing, make sure you have a clean pan!
 After that, you’re ready to start greasing.